-Note that the LinkedIn mobile app doesn’t let you include a message on some devices.
-So it’s best to use the full web page when making a request, to guarantee that you get a chance to customize your note.
+Note that the LinkedIn mobile app doesn’t let you include a custom message on some devices.
+So it’s best to use the full web site when making a new connection request, to guarantee that you get a chance to customize your note.

 The whole point of LinkedIn is to stay in touch with professionals you’ve met, so that you can add value to each others’ careers and lives.
 So, stay in touch!